 Arts & Culture

 Known as the cultural hub of BC and possessing old-world charm, Victoria has been called the most British city in Canada, but is also home to Canada’s oldest Chinatown.
 Music lovers of all varieties can find almost any music style ranging from the Victoria Symphony to Rifflandia Music Festival.
-The Victoria Fringe Festival, Belfry Theatre, and many other performing arts venues make for a great (and sometimes interactive!) night out.
+The Victoria Fringe Festival, Belfry Theater, and many other performing arts venues make for a great (and sometimes interactive!) night out.
 For those with a more discerning taste, a morning at Butchart Gardens chased with afternoon tea at the Empress Hotel gives a decidedly tranquil and recharging experience.

 History